alexwday/rbc-codex-proxy/README.md

 - Access to your organization's OAuth token endpoint
 - Access to your organization's internal API endpoint
 - SSL certificate file (if required by your organization)
-- OpenAI Codex CLI (installation instructions included)
+- OpenAI Codex CLI (installed separately)

 ## Quick Start